CodErebus-dot-com/COVID19-Global-Dashboard/README.md

 Link to the web app: https://covid-19-tracker-58457.web.app/

-This app is inspired from CrazyProgrammer's COVID19 Tracker Project on YT.
+This app is inspired from Clever Programmer's COVID19 Tracker Project on YT (https://www.youtube.com/watch?v=cF3pIMJUZxM).
+The data for the project has been taken from https://disease.sh/docs.
 A few extra graphs have been added for better visualization.
 The code is definitely not optimized and so there will be a litte lag here and there.
 The app is not complete yet, as a few more features are yet to be added.